-Signs of potential Bruise marks consistent with either straps or slaps PHYSICAL ABUSE Undue fear of adults - fear of going home to parents or carers Aggression towards others • Unexplained injuries or burns - particularly if they are recurrent (and especially in non-mobile babies) • Any injuries not consistent with the explanation given for them Injuries that occur on parts of the body which are not normally exposed to falls, rough games Injuries to the side of the face, the ear, the neck Black eyes, particularly bilateral Reluctance to change for, or participate in games or swimming Bruises, bites, burns, fractures etc. which do not have an accidental/satisfactory explanation Cuts/scratches in areas that would be difficult to do accidentally Injuries to the soft tissue area Hitting (with the hand or implement) smacking, punching, kicking, slapping, twisting/pulling ear, hair or fingers, holding/squeezing with a tight grip, biting, and burning Fabricated or induced illness Signs of potential Exposure to danger NEGLECT Lack of supervision Under nourishment and subsequent failure to arow and thrive Constant hunger Stealing or gorging food Untreated illnesses Inadequate care Injuries that have not received medical attention Non-attendance for health appointments Inadequate/inappropriate clothing Poor standards of hygiene Unsafe home environment Persistent lack of attention, warmth or praise • Changes or regression in mood or behaviour, particularly where a Signs of potential child withdraws or becomes clinging.
-EMOTIONAL Depression / aggression, extreme anxiety ABUSE Nervousness, frozen watchfulness Obsessions or phobias Sudden under-achievement or lack of concentration Inappropriate relationships with peers and/or adults Attention-seeking behaviour Persistent tiredness Running away / stealing / lying Parent humiliating, taunting or threatening child Persistent lack of attention, warmth or praise.
-Shouting / yelling at a child Copying or role playing abuse seen in the home (ie domestic violence)
+Signs of potential PHYSICAL ABUSE Bruise marks consistent with either straps or slaps Undue fear of adults - fear of going home to parents or carers Aggression towards others Unexplained injuries or burns - particularly if they are recurrent (and especially in non-mobile babies) Any injuries not consistent with the explanation given for them Injuries that occur on parts of the body which are not normally exposed to falls, rough games Injuries to the side of the face, the ear, the neck Black eyes, particularly bilateral Reluctance to change for, or participate in games or swimming Bruises, bites, burns, fractures etc. which do not have an accidentally satisfactory explanation Cuts/scratches in areas that would be difficult to do accidentally Injuries to the soft tissue area Hitting (with the hand or implement) smacking, punching, kicking, slapping, twisting/pulling ear, hair or fingers, holding/squeezing with a tight grip, biting, and burning Fabricated or induced illness Signs of potential NEGLECT Exposure to danger Lack of supervision Under nourishment and subsequent failure to grow and thrive Constant hunger Stealing or gorging food Untreated illnesses

-Radicalisation - use of inappropriate language, violent extremist literature, the expression of extremist views, advocating violent action Signs of potential SEXUAL ABUSE literature, the expression of extremist views, advocating violent action Use of language that is inappropriate for age / stage of development Sexual knowledge inappropriate for their age / stage of development Child with excessive preoccupation with sexual matters Regularly engages in age inappropriate sexual play Wariness on being approached Soreness or unexplained rashes or marks in the genital areas Pain on urination Difficulty in walking or sitting Stained or bloody underclothes Recurrent tummy pains or headaches Bruises on inner thigh or buttock Any allegations made by a child concerning sexual abuse Sexual activity through words, play or drawing Child displaying 'sexually inappropriate' behaviour towards adults Inappropriate bed-sharing arrangements at home Severe sleep disturbances with fears, phobias, vivid dreams or nightmares, sometimes with overt or veiled sexual connotations Eating disorders - anorexia, bulimia Telling you about being asked to 'keep a secret' Drapping bints or alves about about.
-Dropping hints or clues about abuse.
+Signs of potential EMOTIONAL ABUSE Inadequate care Injuries that have not received medical attention Non-attendance for health appointments Inadequate/inappropriate clothing Poor standards of hygiene Unsafe home environment Persistent lack of attention, warmth or praise Changes or regression in mood or behaviour, particularly where a child withdraws or becomes clinging.
+Depression / aggression, extreme anxiety Nervousness, frozen watchfulness Obsessions or phobias Sudden under-achievement or lack of concentration Inappropriate relationships with peers and/or adults Attention-seeking behaviour Persistent tiredness Running away / stealing / lying Parent humiliating, taunting or threatening child Persistent lack of attention, warmth or praise.
+Shouting / yelling at a child Copying or role playing abuse seen in the home (ie domestic violence) Radicalisation - use of inappropriate language, violent extremist literature, the expression of extremist views, advocating violent action Signs of potential SEXUAL ABUSE Use of language that is inappropriate for age / stage of development Sexual knowledge inappropriate for their age / stage of development Child with excessive preoccupation with sexual matters Regularly engages in age inappropriate sexual play Wariness on being approached Soreness or unexplained rashes or marks in the genital areas Pain on urination Difficulty in walking or sitting Stained or bloody underclothes Recurrent tummy pains or headaches Bruises on inner thigh or buttock Any allegations made by a child concerning sexual abuse Sexual activity through words, play or drawing Child displaying 'sexually inappropriate' behaviour towards adults Inappropriate bed-sharing arrangements at home Severe sleep disturbances with fears, phobias, vivid dreams or nightmares, sometimes with overt or veiled sexual connotations Eating disorders - anorexia, bulimia Telling you about being asked to 'keep a secret' Dropping hints or clues about abuse.
 Unaccounted sources of money or gifts, or multiple mobile phones Refer also to Sexual Exploitation at Appendix 5